ivanthemeh/javascript/dom/README.md

 #### The event object

-When an event function is executed Javascript passes an argument to the function called the `EventObject`.
+When an event function is executed, Javascript passes an argument to the function called the `EventObject`.

 The EventObject houses a bunch of important functions and information about the event that was just executed.